Bhavankumar123/VSDSquadron-FPGA-Mini-Internship-program/README.md

 # Task 5 and 6: Real-Time Sensor Data Acquisition and Transmission System
 ## Objective:
+This theme revolves around building systems that interface with multiple sensors to gather data, process it within the FPGA, and communicate the results to external devices using protocols like UART.
+The implementation is structured through the following steps:
 1. Conduct comprehensive research on the chosen theme.​
 2. Formulate a detailed project proposal outlining the system's functionality, required components, and implementation strategy.
 3. Execute the project plan by developing, testing, and validating the system.​